Marceswan/OnboardRocks/README.md

 ## Usage

 This application is built using the MVC paradigm so that the routing, data access, and presentation layer are all decoupled.
 This should enable you to more easily modify it to suit your needs.
-Here is what the flow looks like:

 ##### 1. Controller